The Problem

 to check row counts, filter early on large tables, and never return raw

-These defenses are layered: instructions guide Claude to do the right thing, row-count messages let it self-correct mid-execution, and the timeout is the hard backstop.
+These defenses are layered: the AST inspector blocks dangerous code, the field policy strips PII, instructions guide Claude to do the right thing, row-count messages let it self-correct mid-execution, the timeout is the hard backstop, and the audit log records everything for review.

 Tool Reference